yingchengyang/Two-Stage-Attack/README.md

 ## Citation

-If you find CPPO helpful, please cite our paper.
+If you find Two-Stage-Attack helpful, please cite our paper.

 ```
 @article{